svanderbleek/haskellandchill.com/types-arent-sets.md

 01011001
 ```

-This byte could be a string or number depending on how we interpret it.
+This byte could be a `string` or `int` depending on how we interpret it.
 Let's give the value a label
-and assign type number.
+and assign type `int`.

 ```
 i:int.01011001